Brockport Alum Becomes Youngest Monroe County Legislator

 Frank Keophetlasy '16 was one of eight Brockport alumni elected to the Monroe County legislature.

-In the November 2019 election, 14 alumni and one faculty member of The College at Brockport were elected to public office in the greater Rochester area.
+In the November 2019 election, 14 alumni and one faculty member of SUNY Brockport were elected to public office in the greater Rochester area.

 Among them was 26-year-old Frank Keophetlasy ’16, the youngest incoming Monroe County legislator who says he is likely the only Asian American ever to be elected to that governing body.